-- + Were you guided to practise your skills throughout your course? - + How good is the teaching?
+- Were you guided to practise your skills throughout your course? - + How good is the teaching? - + Are there any forms of learning you would like in addition to lectures and tutorials?

 ASSESSMENT AND FEEDBACK

 - + Does the assessment adequately and fairly represent the content of the course? - + Do you perceive the grading to be fair?